Published February 11th, 2024 by Reuven Harrison

 - Break up long rule sections into readable chunks of no more than 20 rules.
 This too can be checked with the Best Practices report.

-- Tighten up permissive rules: Run the Rule Volume Report (under /tools on the SecureTrack Web GUI) to detect rules that are too open and tighten them up with the Automatic Policy Generator.
+- Tighten up permissive rules: Run the Automatic Policy Generator (APG) to detect rules that are too open.

 - Define a zone-based compliance policy and check it by running an audit report.

-- Identify and reduce insecure rules using the Best Practices report, the Security Risk Report, and the PCI-DSS report if it is relevant for your organization.
+- Identify and reduce insecure rules using the Best Practices report.

 - Optimize performance.
 See my previous posts: Tufin Firewall Expert Tip #4: Vendor and model-specific tips for optimizing firewall performance and Tufin Firewall Expert Tip #3: Best practices for optimizing firewall performance.